-It can be hard to know how to cope with the coronavirus situation, as it’s unlike anything we’ve dealt with before.
-Sometimes, it takes a little creativity and thinking outside the box.
-These young people shared what’s helped them get by and stay well.
+Dealing with the coronavirus situation might take a little creativity and thinking outside the box.
+From gaming, to basketball and gratitude journalling, these young people shared what’s helped them get by and stay well.

 Kody, 18, NSW

 I own my own personal training business, but since the gym has shut down I’m out of regular work.
 At first, it was really stressful, but I’ve been more relaxed the past couple of days.